jesseplymale/jesseplymale.github.io/_posts/2013-06-29-lists-as-constructors.markdown

 categories: groovy
 ---

-[Groovy's `as` keyword](http://mrhaki.blogspot.com/2009/09/groovy-goodness-as-keyword.html) is a bit mysterious to me.
+[Groovy's `as` keyword](http://mrhaki.blogspot.com/2009/09/groovy-goodness-as-keyword.html) is an intriguing little thing.

 * It's not a simple class cast.
 It calls methods behind the scenes to do a conversion.
 * [You can override its behavior](http://mrhaki.blogspot.com/2009/11/groovy-goodness-define-your-own-type.html) through overriding `asType()`.